Justin Thomas (baseball): Pittsburgh Pirates

 On October 29, 2009, Thomas was claimed off waivers by the Pittsburgh Pirates.

 In November, Thomas was designated for assignment.
 He cleared waivers and was outrighted to Triple-A.

 On June 24, 2010, he was called up from Triple-A to replace Dana Eveland, who was designated for assignment.

 On September 11, 2010, he gave up a walk-off home run to Joey Votto of the Cincinnati Reds.

 Thomas signed a minor league contract with an invitation to 2011 spring training with the Pirates.

 Boston Red Sox

 The Boston Red Sox signed Thomas to a minor league contract on November 22, 2011.
 On April 4, 2012, the Red Sox selected Thomas' contract, adding him to their major league roster for their regular-season opener against the Detroit Tigers the following day.
-Thomas was optioned on April 27 to make room for Rich Hill, who had recovered from Tommy John surgery.
+Thomas was optioned on April 27 to clear roster space for Rich Hill, who had recovered from Tommy John surgery.